centre-for-humanities-computing/llm-tweet-classification/README.md

     - x_column: `str` - Name of independent variable in the table.
     - y_column: `str` - Name of dependent variable in the table.
     - n_examples: `int` - Number of examples to give to few-shot models.
 Is ignored when `task=="zero-shot"`

+### Containerized Inference
+TODO: We have to finalize inference in Docker and write docs for it.

 ## Output